brentp/slivar/README.md

 `expr` allows filtering on (abstracted) trios and groups.
 For example, given a VCF (and ped/fam file) with 100 trios, `slivar` will apply an expression with `kid`, `mom`, `dad` identifiers to each trio that it automatically extracts.

+`expr` can also be used, for example to annotate with population allele frequencies from a `gnotate` file without any sample filtering.

 #### trio